 In the Episcopal Church, the Rector has sole responsibility for leading and shaping worship in the congregation.
 However, liturgy cannot happen by the work of the Rector alone.
 It takes a large group of dedicated individuals to offer liturgy that is meaningful and lifts up the presence of Jesus among us.
 This team seeks to work together so that the worship of Trinity is edifying to all.

-The ministry of the Altar Guild is the “quiet ministry” at Trinity Church.
-It is the role of the Altar Guild to prepare all things that are necessary for the celebration of the Eucharist, Sacraments, and Offices of the Church.
+The Altar Guild is the “quiet ministry” at Trinity church.
+The role of the Altar Guild is to prepare all things necessary for the celebration of the Eucharist, Sacraments and Offices of the Church.

 Jane Exner and Brad Wilson